stacks-network/docs/src/pages/stacks-blockchain/managing-accounts.md

 - Reviewing account history
 - Getting account balances

+-> This tutorial is NodeJS-specific.
+If you would like to understand how to manage Stacks 2.0 accounts using a different language/framework, please [review the accounts guide](/stacks-blockchain/accounts).

 ## Requirements

 You will need [NodeJS](https://nodejs.org/en/download/) `8.12.0` or higher to complete this tutorial.
 You can verify your installation by opening up your terminal and run the following command: